hl7ch/ch-vacd/input/pagecontent/immunization-administration-document.md

-The **Immunization Administration document** describes the content and format of an immunization administration document containing the chapter with all applied immunizations and no further chapters.
+The **Immunization Administration document** describes the content and format of an immunization administration document.
+It serves to document changes in the immunization status and contains information on applied immunizations and further relevant chapters as medical and exposition risks or serology results.

-This document is allowed to be used in context of the Swiss EPR but can also used in context of dataexchange next to the Swiss EPR.
+This document is allowed to be used in context of the Swiss EPR but can also used in context of data exchange next to the Swiss EPR.

-The usage of this document is for administrative purposes to declare or exchange the corresponding data of an application of a vaccine to a patient for immunization reason.

 ### FHIR document (Bundle)